Fake news in the Philippines: As a tool of historical denialism

 Ong and Cabañes' 2018 study revealed that techniques of "personal branding" and such tools as YouTube videos were used to "tell a revisionist account of the 20-year Marcos regime as 'the golden age of the Philippines' in a bid to restore the political luster of the Marcos family."

 The study also revealed the existence of an "Ilibing Na" ("Bury now") campaign designed to create public support for a hero's burial for Ferdinand Marcos using "diversionary tactics to elude allegations of human rights violations and corruption during the term of Ferdinand Marcos" and launching "digital black ops that targeted prominent critics" of the Marcoses, particularly Vice President Leni Robredo.

 As a tool to influence elections

 Fake news has the power to influence Philippine elections.
 In 2025, the Philippines Commission on Elections (COMELEC) stated that misinformation and disinformation can "make or break" the midterm election.

 In May 2025, former Congress representative and Bayan Muna party-list nominee Neri Colmenares filed before the COMELEC a complaint against disinformation that targeted Bayan Muna during the 2025 election campaign period.
 During the election campaigns, social media posts red-tagged Bayan Muna and falsely claimed that the COMELEC had disqualified Bayan Muna in the party-list race.

 Fact-checking group Tsek.ph stated that Vice President Leni Robredo was the "biggest victim" of disinformation during the 2022 Philippine presidential election campaign and that former Senator Bongbong Marcos gained the most from misinformation on social media.

+On May 5, 2026, Cong.
+Terry Ridon, called out Peanut Gallery Media Network (PGMN) over fake news reports.
+Cong.
+Janette Garin also filed a resolution asking Congress to convene the tri-committee to investigate fake news and influencers once more.
+PGMN, its founder, Franco Mabanta, and its hosts, has been accused of partisanship, bias, and operating as a political hitmen, despite pronouncement of being a news media outlet that upholds free speech absolutism.
+Mabanta later figured in an alleged extortion attempt on Cong.
+Martin Romualdez, to prevent a critical video from being uploaded on the PGMN site and social media accounts.